-The seller may agree to pay all closing costs (which the appraisal could potentially be grouped under); however, if the deal falls through, and closing never happens, the buyer will likely be left paying for the appraisal out of pocket.
+The seller might agree to pay all closing costs (which the appraisal could potentially be grouped under), but if the deal falls through and closing never happens, the buyer will likely be left paying for the appraisal out of pocket.
 The buyer will also lose their earnest money deposit if they put one down.

 When the seller is responsible

-However, all hope is not lost.
+Not all hope is lost if you're the buyer.
 Here are some ways a buyer could potentially recoup the appraisal fee if the deal falls through.